 CBS All Access is actually one of my favorite streaming services.
 In this CBS All Access review we will look at why it’s one of my favorites, what the service has to offer, any special features, and the overall benefit of CBS All Access.
 The reason I love CBS All Access is because it filters out a lot of the noise.
 I am one of those people that will troll Netflix for hours.
 I can find hundreds of things I wouldn’t mind watching, but having them all at my fingertips leads me to look to see if anything is better or if there is something I want to watch more.
 CBS All Access only offers TV shows, and only CBS-hosted/owned shows, at that.

 There is a nice mix of currently airing and what they call “classic” shows, which are just shows that aren’t really airing anymore.
 You also have access to a variety of specials and awards shows that have aired.
+Additionally, in many areas, CBS All Access offers the CBS live stream, which means you can watch live CBS as it airs.
+That also means access to live sports!
 Keep reading our CBS All Access review for the full details.

 What is CBS All Access?